 No adjustments of the standard parameters and scenario conditions of the FOCUS models are accepted.
 Only substance specific parameters can be changed.
-The latest FOCUS models available at the time of submission have to be used in PEC calculations.
+The latest FOCUS models available at the time of submission must be used in PEC calculations.
+In addition to the summary in the dRR, the modelling report with example input and output files representative for worst-case PECgw should always be provided.
+Other output files shall be made available when requested from the regulatory authority.